ayan4m1/minestat-es/README.md

 | players    | `number` | The number of players on the server               |
 | maxPlayers | `number` | The maximum number of players the server supports |

-`fetchServerInfo` rejects if an error occurs during SRV record resolution, socket operations, or parsing/validating the server response.
+`fetchServerInfo` rejects if an error occurs during SRV record resolution.

 ## example